 It helps everyone in the family to have an idea of where you’re moving first.
 If you haven’t visited first, you should strongly consider checking it out.
 Appearances in photos and word of mouth aren’t always accurate.
 Your own experience may be entirely different when you visit a place.

 Therefore, get the whole family together and make a trip for a few days to the new place.
 This will help everyone get a taste for their new home and ease you all into it.
 Everyone is much more likely to show enthusiasm if it’s a gradual change rather than sudden.

 Even though you may have an adventurous spirit and want to fly by the seat of your pants, it’s best to lock down employment before you go.
 Even though you may get lucky and find something soon after arriving, it’s too big of a risk when you’ve got a family to support.

 Try to start sending out resumes and applications at least two months before you’re planning your move.
 This will eliminate a considerable amount of stress from the move.

-Do your research before you go on where the best places are.
+Do your research before you move to a new city.
+You can start by checking what is the cost of living in Houston (see https://houstonrealestateobserver.com/), if that is where you’re moving, and then move on to looking up other things like where the best places to go out are.
 You can look up everything from where the best places are for brunch, to where the nearest libraries are.